-Broadly understood as the representation of another person's work as one's own, and/or the use of "someone else's language, ideas, or other original (not common-knowledge) material without acknowledging its source" (Council of Writing Program Administrators, December 2019: http://wpacouncil.org/aws/CWPA/pt/sd/news article/272555/ PARENT/layout details/false).
+Broadly understood as the representation of another person's work as one's own, and/or the use of "... language, ideas, or other original (not common-knowledge) material without acknowledging its source" (Council of Writing Program Administrators, December 2019: http://wpacouncil.org/aws/CWPA/pt/sd/news_article/272555/PARENT/layout_details/false).

-Most often, the use of an idea or phrase, or the borrowing of some other significant influence from a written, spoken, or visual source should be signaled at the place of use in a work for which the student claims authorship.
-Expectations to signal others' contributions apply whether the work appears in written, spoken, visual, or in some other form.
-Similarly, when students submit assignments that build on their own previous work, the expectation remains in effect that they will transparently signal how much of the work is original to the current assignment and how much is drawn from past assignment(s).
+The reuse of an idea or phrase, or the borrowing of significant influence or contribution(s) from a written, spoken, visual source or a technology (such as text-generative tools or translation software) should be clearly and transparently signaled at the place of use in a work for which the student claims authorship.
+Expectations to signal contributions from other people, sources, or technologies apply whether the sources themselves or the students' work appears in written, spoken, visual, or in some other form.
+When students submit assignments that build on their own previous work, the expectation remains that they will signal how much of the work is original to the current assignment and how much is drawn from past assignments.

-Attribution specifics-how, where, and when to appropriately signal the contributions of others-vary according to the discipline, field, or mode of communication.
-It remains the student's responsibility to ensure that instructors and other audiences know, at any point while reading or grading a student's work, which idea(s) belong to the student and which belong to other sources (or to their own previous work).
+Attribution specifics-how, where, and when to appropriately signal contributions from other people, sources, or technologies-vary according to discipline, field, or mode of communication.
+It remains each student's individual responsibility to ensure that their instructors and other audiences know, at any point while reading or grading the student's work, which words and idea(s) belong to that student and which originated from other people, sources, or technologies (including the student's own previous work).

-Act(s) of plagiarism will therefore reflect a range of seriousness and a range of intent (or lack thereof).
+Act(s) of plagiarism or misattribution of source material will therefore reflect a range of seriousness and a range of intent (or lack thereof).
 Some examples include, but are not limited to, the following: